How I earn money and spend my time as a professional artist

 Finally, I try and spend time engaging in as much arts and culture as possible.
 This is something I have begun tracking more recently so I don't have full stats on everything.
 I am also working with some loose buckets so there are very well engagements that haven't been captured at all.

 Anecdotally, the severity of my depression has definitely been an influencing factor on my cultural consumption.
-I struggle to read while my depression is bad (i.e. 2022-2024) and have a greater tendency to remain at home rather than going out.
-I am starting 2025 in what feels like a healthier place so am interested to see how this might impact the types of art I engage with.
+I struggle to read while my depression is bad (i.e. 2022-2025) and have a greater tendency to remain at home rather than going out.
+My number one favourite thing to do at the moment is to go to the movies by myself so I am not surprised my film consumption is up.

 SUMMARY πŸ’Ή